bmc/grizzled-python/index.md

 The Grizzled Python Utility Library is a general-purpose [Python][] library with a variety of different modules and packages.
 It's roughly organized into subpackages that group different kinds of utility functions and classes.
-For a sampling of what's available, see the API documentation.
+For a sampling of what's available, see the [API documentation][].

 Grizzled Python is under continual development, so check back regularly.

-**NOTE**: As of version 1.0.1, Grizzled Python requires Python 2.5 or better.
+**NOTE**: As of version 2.0.0, Grizzled Python does _not_ support Python 2.
-Python 2.4 and earlier versions are no longer supported.
+If you want to use this library with Python 2, install the legacy 1.1.0 version.

 # Getting and installing Grizzled Python